DICK'S Sporting Goods, Inc. research snapshot

 Business essence

-Customers pay DICK'S for sports equipment, athletic apparel and footwear, specialty advice, local store access, ecommerce convenience, and youth-sports participation tools.
-The model depends on merchandising relevance, inventory availability, store productivity, and omni-channel execution.
+Customers pay DICK'S for sports equipment, athletic apparel and footwear, specialty advice, local store access, ecommerce convenience, and youth-sports participation tools, and now also for global sneaker culture through Foot Locker.
+The model depends on merchandising relevance, inventory availability, store productivity, and omni-channel execution across roughly 3,115 stores.

 Moat

-The moat rests on scale, brand and vendor relationships, merchandising data, fulfillment, large experiential stores, private-label offerings, and a multi-banner portfolio.
+The moat rests on scale, brand and vendor relationships, merchandising data, fulfillment, large experiential stores, private-label and vertical brands, GameChanger, and a multi-banner global portfolio.
 It is moderate because sporting-goods shoppers have many online, specialty, big-box, and brand-direct alternatives.

 Munger risk inversion

-The thesis fails if Foot Locker integration consumes more cash than expected, consumer demand retreats, inventory or promotional pressure erodes margins, global store closures distract management, debt limits flexibility, or vendors shift distribution toward direct channels.
+The thesis fails if Foot Locker integration consumes more cash than expected, consumer discretionary demand retreats, inventory or promotional pressure erodes margins, store closures distract management, debt near $7.79 billion limits flexibility, or vendors shift distribution toward direct channels.

 Management

-Management has chosen to invest in House of Sport formats, digital tools, vertical brands, and Foot Locker.
-The decisive test is capital allocation: whether the combined company earns returns above its financing, integration, and store-investment costs.
+Management has chosen to invest in House of Sport formats, digital tools, vertical brands, Fast Break, and Foot Locker.
+The decisive test is capital allocation: whether the combined company earns returns above its financing, integration, and store-investment costs, with Q1 Foot Locker profitability an early positive signal.

 Industry trend

-Sports participation, athletic apparel, youth sports, and omnichannel convenience are supportive trends.
+Sports participation, athletic apparel, youth sports, the 2026 FIFA World Cup in the United States, and omnichannel convenience are supportive trends.
 The counterforces are discretionary spending pressure, promotional competition, changing brand distribution, weather sensitivity, and international retail complexity.

 Valuation and margin of safety